 Step Five: Use the Select Point Tool to change the arc to your liking (Fig 5).
 Rinse and repeat.

 Your finished graphic might be more subtle than this, but this is what your Arial Bold M might look like when you’re done.
 Still confused?
-Sign up for a Flexi Training Class with Mark Rugen or Click Here to view the calendar for Advanced LXI Training Classes.
+Click Here to view the calendar for Advanced LXI Training Classes.

 Learning to convert text to outlines also solves a problem in sharing design files.
 If the person or PC on the other end of the design process doesn’t have the same fonts you do, LXI will replace your font when the file is opened.
 This can significantly alter or even ruin your design.
 Converting to Outlines preserves the look of the design.
 Remember, once converted, the text can’t be edited.
 So make sure you’ve proofread and spell-checked everything before converting.